Sanatana Resources (CVE:STA) Shares Up 25% – Here’s What Happened

-Shares of Sanatana Resources Inc. (CVE:STA – Get Free Report) were up 25% during trading on Wednesday .
-The stock traded as high as C$0.03 and last traded at C$0.03.
-Approximately 455,000 shares traded hands during mid-day trading, an increase of 488% from the average daily volume of 77,348 shares.
+Sanatana Resources Inc. (CVE:STA – Get Free Report) shares rose 25% on Wednesday .
+The company traded as high as C$0.03 and last traded at C$0.03.
+Approximately 455,000 shares were traded during mid-day trading, an increase of 488% from the average daily volume of 77,348 shares.
 The stock had previously closed at C$0.02.

 About Sanatana Resources